9 Surprising Borax Uses in the Garden

 Boron is naturally present in soil and water and helps plant growth.
 A healthy and balanced diet with a proper intake of fruits and vegetables will provide you with 2 to 5 mg of boron per day.

-Borax is not just a natural cleaner and laundry booster; it is also used as a preservative in makeup products.
+Borax is not just a natural cleaner and laundry booster but also a preservative in makeup products.
 While it may be harmful in large quantities, handling it with precision and care in your garden can lead to weed-free, bug-free, and fungus-free plants and crops.

 Do Not Confuse Borax with Boric Acid

-Borax and boric acid are two very different things with two very different chemical formulae.
-A little amount of borax is used in making boric acid, however; boric acid is in no way used in borax.
+Borax and boric acid are very different things with very different chemical formulas.
+A small amount of borax is used in making boric acid, however, boric acid is in no way used in borax.

-Boric acid is harmful and toxic for human as well as animal consumption.
-Most studies conducted on borax revealed that the researchers were ambiguous about which was used.
+Boric acid is harmful and toxic for human and animal consumption.
+Most studies on borax revealed that the researchers were ambiguous about which borax was used.

 Where will you find Borax?

-You can easily find Borax at local grocery stores as well as garden centers.
+You can easily find Borax at local grocery stores and garden centers.
 It is an organic way to kill pests, fungus, and bugs.

 Various Uses of Borax